antoinecarton/antoinecarton.github.io/index.md

     date: Feb 2013 - Jul 2013
     link: http://www.excilys.com
     multidescription:
-      - Improved the management of Capico's resources; an online coaching platform with a personalized follow-up for each student.
+      - Improved the management of Capico's resources; an online coaching platform with a personalized follow-up for each student;
       - Developed a full-text search on Capico's resources as well as an import/export tool for the Capico's tree structure.
     skills:
       - Java